 Sometimes, just when you think it’s over, more waves may arrive.
 This can be anything up to a couple of minutes.

 Where do Tsunamis Happen?

-- Tsunamis can happen in any major body of water but are most common in the Pacific Ocean where there are loads of underwater earthquakes and volcanoes.
+Tsunamis can happen in any significant body of water but are most common in the Pacific Ocean, where there are loads of underwater earthquakes and volcanoes.